jerickjoe111/launch-school/JS210/course_topics.md

 ## Variables as pointers

 Variables are handlers for values: they are names that contain references (_pointers_) to specific locations in memory, where the object referred is stored.
-When talking about primitive values (like numbers), we can say that the variables themselves _contain_ their value (this is an oversimplification, specially with strings), but in JavaScript all variables that are assigned to objects contain references (act as pointers) to them.
-This implies that two different variables can point to (can contain the same reference) the same location in memory: any mutating operation on the object that these variables refer to will be seen when we refer to anyone of them, as it is the same object what was mutated.
+When talking about primitive values (like numbers), we can say that the variables themselves _contain_ their value (this is an oversimplification, specially with strings), but in JavaScript all variables that are assigned to objects contain references (thus acting as pointers) to them.
+This implies that two different variables can point to (can contain the same reference) the same location in memory: any mutating operation on the object that these variables refer to will be seen when we refer any of these variables, as it is the same object what was mutated.

 If the variable `a` refers to a primitive value `1`, and the code `let b = a;` is executed, we are making the variable `b` to hold the same value as `a`, but the reassignment of anyone of these values will not affect the other, as variables containing primitives are independent of each other: